 October Blizzards in Minnesota are rare, but they have happened in the past.
 The most severe early blizzard on record for Minnesota was the devastating October 16, 1880 storm.
 This storm left behind drifts of snow to 20 feet high in the Canby area and brought train traffic to a standstill over western Minnesota until the spring thaw.
 This winter is vividly portrayed in Laura Ingalls Wilder's Book: The Long Winter.

-One myth about the Halloween Blizzard should be dispelled here.
-This was not the same storm that went on to be the "Perfect Storm" that was the basis of a book and movie.
-In fact, on the national news at the time, this east coast "Halloween" storm was the lead weather story and not the Upper Midwest Halloween Storm.
+It should be noted that this was not the same storm that went on to be the "Perfect Storm" that was the basis of a book and movie.
+The two events actually occurred simulataneously, caused by separate, intense cyclones more that 1000 miles apart.
+In fact, on the national news at the time, this east coast "Halloween" storm was the lead weather story, and the Upper Midwest Halloween Storm was barely mentioned.